 Claims process when you have the Original Medicare Plan - Send us a copy of your Medicare Card when we are secondary to Medicare.
 We need this information in order to start electronic crossover of your claims.
 Electronic crossover is a process that assures, in most cases, you do not have to file a claim when Medicare is primary.
-Call us at 202-833-4910 or contact us at health@afspa.org to find out if your claims are being electronically filed or you have questions about the process described below.
+Call us at 202-833-4910 or contact us through our secure e-mail process from our Web site at www.afspa.org (click on the "Ask AFSPA" tab) to find out if your claims are being electronically filed or you have questions about the process described below.
 You will probably not need to file a claim form when you have both our Plan and the Original Medicare Plan.